The Kubernetes platform.

 If you have not yet converted your application to containers, Workflow provides

-a simple and straightforward "source to Docker image" capability.
+a simple and straightforward "source to Container image" capability.
 Supporting

 multiple language runtimes via community buildpacks, building your application